Menu

 • Highly renewable power system (~90%) Advanced residential heating decarbonisation and DSM

-• Natural testbed for system resilience (earthquakes, floods, fires, extreme weather, volcanoes)
+• Natural laboratory for system resilience (earthquakes, floods, fires, extreme weather, volcanoes)

 • Ideal conditions for synfuels innovation (cheap electricity, storage, biomass, low interest rates, land)